 What you can do

-Preparing questions ahead of time will help you make the most of your time with your health care providers.
+Prepare a list of questions so that you can make the most of your limited time with your doctor.
 List your questions from most important to least important in case time runs out.
-For spina bifida, some basic questions to ask include:
+For Chiari malformation, some basic questions to ask your doctor include:

 What to expect from your doctor